davidbarone/analytics-notebook/README.md

 Here, you will be able to slice the table according to the 'class' field.

-Hopefully, this tutorial have given you a basic grasp of how to run scripts.
-We recommend you now read the API documentation to get a deeper understanding of how to write notebooks.
+Hopefully, this tutorial has given you a basic grasp of how to run scripts.
+We recommend you now read the API documentation to get a deeper understanding of how to write more complex notebooks.

 ## API